 A few things worth considering, for those bringing their beloved furry friend to the red centre:

-- Birds and other native animals.
-Keep your dog on a lead and help protect native wildlife from being attacked or hunted.
+3. Birds and other native animals.
+Keep your dog on a lead to protect native wildlife from being attacked or hunted.

-- Hot sand.
-Yep, the ground can get scorching hot, so keep this in mind when you’re walking your pup in the heat of the day.
+4. Hot sand.
+The ground can get scorching hot.
+Keep this in mind when you’re walking your pup in the heat of the day.

-- Leaving dogs in cars.
+6. Leaving dogs in cars.
 Keep the windows down, find a shady spot and leave them in the car for as little time as possible.
-Or better still – tie up your dog in front of the shops or cafe that you’re eating in, rather than leaving it in the car on a hot day.
+Or better still – tie up your dog in front of the shops or cafe that you’re eating in, rather than leaving them in the car on a hot day.

 Q: What do you get if you cross a Beatle and an Australian dog?